 I am a guy who aspires to be great at the many hats I wear: Father, Husband, Friend, Engineer, Leader, Catalyst, Scholar, and Athlete (though this one may be a bit of a stretch these days).
-I work for Microsoft on the native Windows UI Platform on @WindowsUI at the main campus in Redmond, Washington, but this blog, its content and opinions are my own.
+I work for Microsoft on the Power Platform, but this blog, its content and opinions are my own.

 After climbing Microsoft’s corporate ladder in engineering/product for the last 13+ years, I found myself working as a PM Architect.
 Through that journey I have always been drawn to transformational technologies – first big data / AI, touch and natural user interfaces, 3D / AR / VR / MR, and most recently to no-code/low-code democratized development.
 I’ve always prioritized educating and investing in myself and in others (and have been doing so for longer than the trendy “growth mindset” phrase has been around).
 I find myself constantly reading about business strategy, leadership, entrepreneurship, and influence and psychology.
 Coupled with a number of small business endeavors, I’ve developed a perspective and an insight that is uncommon among my colleagues.